LostAndDead/lostanddead.github.io/vb.net/setting-up-your-work-enviroment/index.md

     ![Run the installer](run.png)
     <br/>
     <br/>
--   Now continue through the standard installation until you get to this window, select the same options as i have bellow \(You may select other options if you require them\)
+-   Now continue through the standard installation until you get to this window, select the same options as I have bellow. \(You may select other options if you require them\)
     <br/>
     And then click the `Install` button in the bottom right
     ![Run the installer](install-options.png)
     <br/>
     <br/>
--   Now you will be asked to sign in and setup your theme (Dark mode is the best)
+-   Now you will be asked to sign in and setup your theme.
+(Dark mode is the best)
     <br/>
     <br/>
--   And now your done setting up Visual Studio
+-   And now your done setting up Visual Studio!
     <br/>
     <br/>